bobpozun/bobpozun.github.io/index.md

-## **Summary**
+## Summary
-Lead QA Engineer with almost 2 decades of experience leading end-to-end quality efforts across web, mobile, and API platforms.
+Lead QA Engineer with over 18 years of experience driving end-to-end quality across web, mobile, and API platforms.
 Skilled in building scalable automation frameworks from the ground up, managing CI/CD pipelines, and overseeing efficient, reliable release processes.
-Adept at collaborating across engineering and product teams, driving improvements in test strategy, infrastructure, and tooling.
-Experienced in mentoring engineers and supporting quality across fast-moving development cycles.
+Adept at collaborating across engineering and product teams, improving test strategy, infrastructure, and tooling.
+Experienced in mentoring engineers and supporting quality throughout fast-moving development cycles.
+Motivated to embed quality as a foundational part of engineering culture—championing testing best practices, cross-functional alignment, and thoughtful tooling adoption.

 ## **Work Experience**

 ### **Croissant**
 **_Lead Quality Engineer – Founding Member (June 2022 – Present)_**

-- Solely responsible for testing web and mobile applications, retailer website integrations, a Chrome extension, and various other components.
+- Solely responsible for end-to-end testing of web and mobile applications, retailer site integrations, a Chrome extension, and other core platform components.
-- Designed and implemented a web automation framework using TypeScript, Playwright, and Applitools.
+- Designed and implemented a robust web automation framework using TypeScript, Playwright, and Applitools.
-- Migrated from VSCode to Windsurf, leading a full refactor of Playwright test suites across the web and Chrome extension frameworks for enhanced modularity and agentic orchestration.
+- Led the migration from VSCode to Windsurf, fully refactoring Playwright test suites for both web and Chrome extension frameworks to improve modularity and agentic orchestration.
-- Developed a mobile automation framework using Waldo.
+- Built a mobile automation framework with Waldo, enabling scalable, no-code UI testing for mobile products.
-- Built live retailer site monitoring solutions leveraging TypeScript, Playwright, and AWS Lambda.
+- Developed live retailer site monitoring tools using TypeScript, Playwright, and AWS Lambda for proactive issue detection.
-- Conducted a deep dive into company-wide adoption of agentic AI tools; evaluated functionality and pricing across Cline, Cursor, Windsurf, GitHub Copilot, 16x, Repomix, and proprietary libraries to inform cross-team workflows and procurement decisions.
+- Conducted in-depth evaluations of agentic AI tools—including Cline, Cursor, Windsurf, GitHub Copilot, 16x, Repomix, and internal libraries.
-- Managed QA GitHub Actions workflows, AWS CDK stacks, and a Retool app to support API testing and real-time site uptime monitoring.
+- Maintained QA infrastructure, including GitHub Actions workflows, AWS CDK stacks, and a Retool app for API testing and uptime monitoring.
-- Negotiated contracts for third-party testing tools, including Applitools and Waldo.
+- Negotiated contracts and licensing for third-party tools such as Applitools and Waldo, reducing costs while maintaining tool efficacy.
-- Led project management improvements, transitioning the company from JIRA to Linear for streamlined cross-functional collaboration.
-Developed best practices and provided company-wide onboarding and training.
+- Spearheaded project management improvements by transitioning the company from JIRA to Linear.
+Authored best practices and conducted organization-wide onboarding and training.
-- Recruited, trained, and supervised multiple interns for both summer and ongoing programs.
+- Recruited, trained, and mentored multiple QA interns across summer and long-term programs.

 ### **PayPal**
 **_Senior Software Test Engineer (June 2016 – June 2022)_**